Does Not Equal In Python

 Decoding the Mysteries of "!=": Does Not Equal in Python

 Understanding comparison operators is fundamental to programming in any language, and Python is no exception.
-This comprehensive guide delves into the intricacies of the "!=" operator in Python, commonly known as the "does not equal" operator.
+This leads to this full breakdown looks at the intricacies of the "! =" operator in Python, commonly known as the "does not equal" operator.
 We'll explore its functionality, usage, nuances, and practical applications, ensuring you gain a thorough understanding of this crucial aspect of Python programming.
 This article will cover everything from basic comparisons to more advanced scenarios, making it suitable for both beginners and those looking to solidify their Python skills.

 Introduction to Comparison Operators in Python